 In Agatha's bedroom, there is a mother-of-pearl inlaid chest that Agatha bought while in Damascus in 1929.
 Agatha described it as the ‘sort of furniture that reminds one of fairyland.’
 Clearly a piece much cherished by Agatha, it has occupied pride of place in her bedroom since she brought it to Greenway.

 Greenway boasts a 5,000-strong book collection, most of which is contained in the lower bookcases that line the walls of the Library.
 The range of books give a good feel for the varied interests of the different family members.
 Subjects range from Buddhism to gardens and antiques; amongst them, on display upstairs in the fax room, is the collection of Greenway Editions of Agatha’s books.
 The library itself may have been the inspiration for the setting of her book 'The Body in the Library'.

 But perhaps the most important strength at Greenway is the rich and varied collection of ceramics.
-It includes one of the oldest ceramic objects in all of the Trust’s collections of ceramics, a glazed earthenware camel from the Tang dynasty (618-907 AD).
+Many pieces were bought although some were taken from archaeological digs overseas and have cultural and religious relevance to those places.
+The collection includes one of the oldest ceramic objects in all of the Trust’s collections of ceramics, a glazed earthenware camel from the Tang dynasty (618-907 AD).

 Greenway also houses an incredibly strong collection of 20-century British studio pottery, including a vase by Katharine Pleydell-Bouverie when she was working at Cole Pottery, Coleshill just before World War II.